maplibre/awesome-maplibre/README.md

 - [TatraMap.eu](https://tatramap.eu/#/teren-3d), a 3D map of Tatra Mountains powered by MapLibre.
 - [TravelerMap.net](http://travelermap.net), a website which allows to explore National Parks
 - [The Wikipedia app for Android](https://github.com/wikimedia/apps-android-wikipedia) uses to display articles with coordinates.
+- [Queering the Map](https://www.queeringthemap.com) ([Code](https://github.com/radical-data/queering-the-map)) - A crowd-sourced platform for anonymously pinning queer experiences on a global map.